Lake City, Florida: 1874–1949

-In 1874, Lake City's first newspaper was published, called the Lake City Reporter.
+In 1874, a fire destroyed most of the wooden buildings in Lake City.
+That same year, Lake City's first newspaper, the Lake City Reporter, was published.
 In 1876, the Bigelow Building was completed; it later was adapted for use as the City Hall.
 In 1891, Lake City became the first city in Florida to have electric lights from a local power and light company.

-By the early 20th century, Lake City had become an important railroad junction, served by the Seaboard Air Line, Atlantic Coast Line, Georgia Southern and Florida Railroad.
+By the early 20th century, Lake City had become an important railroad junction, served by the Seaboard Air Line, Atlantic Coast Line, and Georgia Southern and Florida Railroad.
 Hotel Blanche was built in 1902 as an attraction for expected tourists.
 The hotel was Lake City and Columbia County's major hotel and central business center from 1902 to 1955.
 The population of Lake City in 1900 was 4,013; in 1905 was 6,509; and 1910 was 5,032.

-Florida Agricultural College was established as a land grant college in 1884 as part of the Morrill Land Grant Act; in 1904 it became a full university with twenty-five instructors.
+Florida Agricultural College was established as a land grant college in 1884 as part of the Morrill Land Grant Act; in 1904 it became a full university with 25 instructors.
 In 1905 the Florida Agricultural College was moved to Gainesville in accordance with the Buckman Act, becoming part of the University of Florida.
 Columbia High School constructed a second building in 1906 that was used until 1922.

-In 1907, Lake City officials leased the former property of the Florida Agricultural College to the Florida Baptist Convention; they founded a Baptist college called Columbia College.
-Columbia College lasted for ten years until the college became overwhelmed with debt.
+In 1907, Lake City officials leased the former property of the Florida Agricultural College to the Florida Baptist Convention; they founded Columbia College, a Baptist college.
+It lasted for ten years until overwhelmed with debt.
 Columbia College deeded the land and buildings back to Lake City in 1919.
-During World War I, the campus of Columbia College was used as a training site for local troops for the war.
-The facility was adapted for use as U.S. Hospital No. 63, the predecessor of the Veterans Hospital constructed in Lake City.
+During World War I, the campus was used as a training site for local troops.
+The facility was adapted for use as US Hospital No. 63, the predecessor of the Veterans Hospital constructed in Lake City.
 More than 34 Lake City soldiers were killed in World War I.